manojit32/Disaster_Prediction_CodeFunDo/README.md

 - Depth of the epicenter

 We will use these past earthquake data to predict future earthquakes in these regions.
 The models for this prediction will be based on **Recurrent Neural Networks with Long Short Term Memory cells (LSTM Cells)**.
 With the help of State-of-the-art Feature Selection algortihm and Deep Neural Network, we are hoping to get a moderately high accuracy for the prediction datasets that will arrive after the model creation.

+#### b) Disaster Forecasting of the world

+Planning and budgeting for disaster responses in the coming years requires some guess at what to expect as far as numbers and types of disasters and the number of people affected by those disasters.
+To help in that effort, this model will look at Historical Disaster data from the last 35 years and attempt to estimate expectations in the next five years.
+The dataset is taken from **Centre for Research on Epidemiology of Disasters (CRED)** publicly accessible database on emergency events.
+The **EM-DAT(Emergency Events Database)** contains data on natural and technological disasters from 1900 to 2015.
+We will only take data from 1980 to 2015, because previous data is very noisy.
+The dataset contains -
+- Year
+- Country Name
+- Occurrence
+- Total deaths, Injured, Affected, Homeless
+- Total affected
+- Total damage

+We will use these past historical disaster data to create a model to forecast disaster data for coming 5 years.
+The model we will use for forecasting **Total Damage** and **Total Affected** is a **Moving Average Model**, which will predict numbers for next 5 years.
+It will be very helpful for planning for disaster responses in the coming years.